Chelsea College of Arts: Affiliations

-Chelsea is a constituent college of the University of the Arts London, with Camberwell College of Arts, Central Saint Martins, London College of Communication, London College of Fashion and Wimbledon College of Art.
+Chelsea is a constituent college of the University of the Arts London, with Camberwell College of Arts, Central Saint Martins, London College of Communication, London College of Fashion and Wimbledon College of Arts.
 The college also has exchange links with the Fashion Institute of Technology in New York City, US.

 Other

 CLIP CETL

 Chelsea and the London College of Fashion share the 'Creative Learning in Practice Centre for Excellence in Teaching and Learning' (CLIP CETL).
 The centre is funded by the British government in recognition of the two colleges' excellent results in developing student learning.